Developmental Endocrinology Research Group

 Research Project Summary

-As part of her MD, Ching is undertaking a translational research project looking at the bone health of children and adolescents with Type 1 diabetes.
+As part of her MD, Ching undertook a translational research project looking at the bone health of children and adolescents with Type 1 diabetes.
 She spent a year in the Institute of Molecular, Cell and Systems Biology (IMCSB) under the supervision of Dr Stephen Yarwood, to study the effects of metformin on mesenchymal stem cell differentiation into bone and fat.
-Her clinical study will explore the feasibility of MRI as a tool for assessing bone health in healthy children and the assessment of bone microarchitecture and marrow adiposity in children with established, as well as newly diagnosed Type 1 diabetes mellitus.
+Her clinical study explored the feasibility of MRI as a tool for assessing bone health in healthy children and the assessment of bone microarchitecture and marrow adiposity in children with established, as well as newly diagnosed Type 1 diabetes mellitus.

 Dr Angela Lucas Herald